HKuz/PythonWorkbookExercises/README.md

-# PythonWorkbookExercises
+# Python Workbook Exercises

-Code to solve the Python Workbook problems
+Code to solve the exercises in *The Python Workbook: A Brief Introduction with Exercises and Solutions* by Ben Stephenson.